toofpaste/CasinoMaster/README.md

 ## Support and contact details

-_{Let people know what to do if they run into any issues or have questions, ideas or concerns.
-Encourage them to contact you or make a contribution to the code.}_
+_Please contact us if you run into any issues or have questions, ideas or feedback._

 ## Technologies Used

-_{Tell me about the languages and tools you used to create this app.
-Assume that I know you probably used HTML and CSS.
-If you did something really cool using only HTML, point that out.}_
+_HTML, CSS, Javascript_

 ### License

-*{Determine the license under which this application can be used.
-See below for more details on licensing.}*
+*This software is licensed under the GPL license.*

-Copyright (c) 2016 **_{List of contributors or company name}_**
+Copyright (c) 2016 **Joe Barnes, Marc Davies, Mike Larragueta, Marina Poltorak**